 Can dogs eat tomatoes?
 Healthy dogs can eat tomatoes, if the green leaves and stems of the tomato plant are removed as these parts contain toxins.
 Just like all human foods that dogs can eat, tomatoes do not provide dogs healthy, balanced nutrition and should be shared in limited portions, occasionally.

-What Are The Health Benefits of Dogs and Tomatoes?
+What Are the Benefits of Dogs Eating Tomatoes?
 FAQ’s

 QUESTION: Can dogs eat tomatoes?